bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 >
 >   - **Buying Meteorite Pieces from the Kings Cart** for 1 KC a piece.
 There isn't really a reliable way to get more
 >     King's Credits, so this is not really a sustainable way of getting your materials.
->   - **Buying Crescent/Moon from the Marketplace**: A fairly reliable way of getting your cheese and only having to
+>   - **Buying Crescent/Moon from the Marketplace**: A fairly reliable way of getting your cheese and it means you'll
->     gather Meteorite Pieces for repairing the wall.
-Note that the average gold per hunt you get is not very high
+>     only have to gather Meteorite Pieces for repairing the wall.
+Note that the average gold per hunt you get is not
->     ([CRE][CRE] can calculate that for you), so it's still likely going to be a net loss goldwise
+>     very high ([CRE][CRE] can calculate that for you), so it's still likely going to be a net loss goldwise
 >   - **Fort Rox maps**.
 [Normal treasure chests][normal-chest] will net you 25 Meteorite Pieces on average, the
 >     [rare variant][rare-chest] 50.
 More on maps [later](#more-on-maps).
 >   - **Trading in Howlite**: The Fort Rox General Store allows you to trade in 1 Howlite against 2
 >     (or 3 if you have a train badge) Meteorite Pieces.
 As Howlite is also needed to perform most of the upgrades,
 >     you might want to use this strategy with restraint.
 >   - **Tower mana**: It's not the most efficient use of Mana, but with the Spotlight Enhancement upgrade your
 >     Meteorite Piece drops will be doubled.
-I wouldn't recommend this, as Mana is much more useful during the night
+I wouldn't recommend this, as Mana is much more useful during the
->     phase.
+>     Night/Dawn phase.
 More on Tower Mana in the [Mana](#mana) and [Upgrades](#upgrades) sections
 >   - Honorable mention: **Daily Gifts**: Meteorite Pieces regularly get picked by the devs as daily gifts.
 Not a
 >     reliable source, but it's always a good idea to find some more buddies to trade gifts with.
 Just don't create a
 >     new post for it on Reddit, use